 An ISA is an Individual Savings Account and is not a product in its own right.
 The best way to think of an ISA is as a 'wrapper' in which you can shelter savings and investments from tax.
 You can put money into an ISA, up to a set limit each tax year.
 The returns from money placed in an ISA are not subject to income and capital gains tax.
 You don't even need to declare ISAs on your tax return.
-There are three types of ISA; a cash ISA, a stocks and shares ISA and an innovative finance ISA.
+There are four types of ISA; a cash ISA, a stocks and shares ISA and an innovative finance ISA.

 A cash ISA allows you to make the most of your savings because the interest you earn is free from tax.

 A stocks and shares ISA is a tax-efficient way to invest in a range of investments.
 Our stocks and shares ISA is known as the Investments ISA.

 An innovative finance ISA lets savers shelter peer-to-peer lending in an ISA wrapper.
 (Peer-to-peer lending is when savers lend to borrowers, usually through a platform.)

 As well as paying tax free interest, a Lifetime ISA pays a Government bonus.

 You can transfer an ISA from one provider to another and retain the 'tax' wrapper.
 To do this, you should contact your new ISA provider.

 Santander offer Cash ISAs and Stocks & Shares ISAs.
 Currently Santander do not offer Innovative Finance ISA and Lifetime ISA.